thetechgirl14/mathmodel/README.md

 >  **Logistic Systems**

 There are limits imposed by the environment on the maximal possible size of a population: not enough nutrients for a large bacterial culture, insufficient food for the human population of an island, or a small hunting territory for a given animal species.
-Ecologists talk about the carrying capacity of the environment, a number N with the property that no populations P > N are sustainable.
-If the population starts bigger than N, the number of individuals will decrease.
+Ecologists talk about the carrying capacity of the environment, a number y with the property that no populations x > y are sustainable.
+If the population starts bigger than y, the number of individuals will decrease.

 dx/dt= αx( 1 - x/K) - βy
 dy/dt= y (−δ + γx)